 Can I Get My Failed Exam Score Rescored and Pass?

 Yes, you can request your exam be reviewed, but it is a complete waste of time.
 The AICPA will not change your exam score no matter what.
-If you got a 74 and failed, toughen up and take it again.
+Consequently, if you got a 74 and failed, toughen up and take it again.
 Sorry, but it’s the truth.

 What Does the CPA Exam Scoring Process Look Like?